pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 .
 </p>

-<p class="location">Insert a new Table, NOTE 4 and EXAMPLE below the paragraph below NOTE 3 as follows:</p>
+<p class="location">Insert a new Table, new NOTE 4, and a new EXAMPLE below the paragraph below NOTE 3 as follows:</p>

 <p class="hangingindent">
 <ins onMouseEnter="mouseEnter(this)" data-issue="374">
-NOTE 4 As defined in Table 34 and section 14.6.2, “Property Lists”, a marked-content property list is always a dictionary.
-Furthermore, entries in associated file file specification dictionaries require the use of an indirect reference to the embedded file stream and, since indirect references are not permitted in content streams, named property resources must always be used.
+NOTE 4 As defined in Table 34 and section 14.6.2, "Property Lists", a marked-content property list is always a dictionary.
+Furthermore, entries in Associated File file specification dictionaries use an indirect reference to the embedded file stream and, since indirect references are not allowed in content streams, named property resources are always used.
 </ins>
 </p>